 Following its recommendation by the World Wide Web Consortium (W3C), XML has become an international standard for information interchange.
 It provides a fixed and well-defined syntax for creating document structures.
 As XML has increased in popularity, a wealth of third-party software has been developed to support the creation, parsing, and syntax validation of XML files (called 'documents' in XML parlance).
-PDS and its community is leveraging this existing software not only for syntax validation - important so that the byte length of a single character may vary within a UTF-8 document.
-UTF-8 uses only one byte to encode the 7-bit ASCII code points, however.

-enough in itself - but also to reduce the effort required to create new software to read, write, and manipulate the information in a variety of environments.
+PDS and its community is leveraging this existing software not only for syntax validation - important enough in itself - but also to reduce the effort required to create new software to read, write, and manipulate the information in a variety of environments.